Travel Nurse Assignments: Live Like a Local – Pueblo, CO!

 Attractions and Museums

 The crown jewel of Pueblo is the Historic Arkansas Riverwalk located in the heart of downtown.
-The riverwalk is a 32-acre urban waterfront experience complete with paved walkways, fountains, natural areas, and tons of great shopping and dining options.
-You can rent paddle boats and gondolas at the Lake Elizabeth Pavilion and even take a booze cruise with your friends!
+The riverwalk is a 32-acre urban waterfront experience complete with paved walkways, fountains, natural areas, and great shopping and dining options.
+You can rent paddle boats and gondolas at the Lake Elizabeth Pavilion and even take a booze cruise with your fellow travel nurses!
 The pavilion is also a nice spot for events or just hanging out and enjoying the scenery.
-Other points of interest along the riverwalk include the Boettcher Natural Area, with over 100 different varieties of native plants, and Veterans’ Bridge, which displays the names of over 7,000 U.S. military veterans.
+Other points of interest along the riverwalk include the Boettcher Natural Area, with over 100 different varieties of native plants, and the Veterans’ Bridge, which displays the names of over 7,000 U.S. military veterans.

 Another worthwhile attraction is the Rosemount Museum, a 37-room Victorian-era mansion that was built in 1893.
 The Rosemount was home to John A. Thatcher, a prominent businessman in Pueblo, and his wife Margaret.
 The museum is full of custom decorations, furnishings, and artwork, and guided tours are offered year-round.
 The Weisbrod Aircraft Museum is also popular with locals and tourists alike.
 Just 6 miles from downtown, the museum boasts an impressive collection of vintage aircraft ranging from pre World War era to the Cold War era.